PrinsWillem/castle_game_project/README.md

 ### Walkthrough

-At the start of the game each player get 5 cards in hand.
+At the start of the game each player gets 5 cards in hand.

-Each turn a player must play a card on the table and draw a new card.
-If the players have no cards to play they must discard one from their hand.
+Each turn a player must play a card on the table and draws a new card.
+If a player has no cards to play he must discard one from their hand.

 ## Brief
 Text